lit/lit-element/docs/try/create.md

     }
     ```

+    The `render` function defines your component's template.
+You must implement `render` for every LitElement component.

 3.  **Register the new element with the browser.**

     In my-element.js, replace the existing call to `customElements.define()` with the following code: